azu/rc-config-loader/README.md

 - <del>Built-in TypeScript support</del>
     - [comisconfig@6*](https://github.com/davidtheclark/cosmiconfig/blob/master/CHANGELOG.md#600) is written by TypeScript

-If you want to async support and customize loader, recommenced to use [cosmiconfig](https://github.com/davidtheclark/cosmiconfig).
+If you want to async support and customize loader, recommended to use [cosmiconfig](https://github.com/davidtheclark/cosmiconfig).

 ## Install